noah-nuebling/mac-mouse-fix/Readme.md

 However there will be files left on your system.
 To get rid of these files I recommend the awesome [AppCleaner by FreeMacSoft](https://freemacsoft.net/appcleaner/).

-*Under macOS it not infeasible for apps to properly clean up after themselves when you delete them.
-That's why I highly recommend using an app like AppCleaner.*
+Under macOS, it is not feasible for apps to delete these leftover files by themselves when you delete the app.
+That's why I highly recommend using an app like AppCleaner.

 ## Tips